MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Healthcare/Administration/AdministrationCore/Account.md

 ---
 title: Account in AdministrationCore - Common Data Model | Microsoft Docs
-description: Business that represents a customer or potential customer.
+description: Business that represents a customer or potential customer in AdministrationCore.
 The company that is billed in business transactions.
 author: matgos

 ms.reviewer: deonhe